 Shipments of new fish always bring people back to your store for another look.

-Fish prices have leveled off, and the prospective merchant must realize that high profits based on market scarcity no longer exist, thanks to farm-direct sales and the internet.
+CONS: Fish prices have leveled off, and the prospective merchant must realize that high profits based on market scarcity no longer exist, thanks to farm-direct sales and the internet.

 Fish take work.
 They are alive and require daily attention.
 If you like the work, it’s easy.
 If you don’t, you will have to get someone on staff to tend to them, or avoid fish all together.